Tohoma/yah/README.md

 z is 3 - y                                                  var z = 3 - y;
 u is 4 - z                                                  var u = 4 - z;

+dog:int is 5                                                var dog = 5;
+cat:String is "furry"                                       var cat = "furry";
+cat is 10                                                   // Produces a compile-time error

 // Example use of constants
-4evah dog is 2                                              const dog = 2;
+swag dog is 2                                              const dog = 2;

-dog is 3
+dog is 3                                                    // Produces a compile-time error
-// This would produce an error

 ```
 ### Strings